danielabar/meblog/src/markdown/tdd-by-example-bugfix.md

 5. Refactor and re-run tests as needed.

 I hope this has inspired you to try out TDD next time you're faced with a bug.
 Good luck and happy coding!

-## Related Content

-The following section contains affiliate links for related content you may find useful.
-I get a small commission from purchases which helps me maintain this site.

-You've seen a few simple examples of refactoring in this blog post.
-Martin Fowler's [Refactoring: Improving the Design of Existing Code](https://amzn.to/2RFC0Xn) is the go-to book to learn all about this topic.

-Working on a large legacy code base?
-This book [Working Effectively with Legacy Code](https://amzn.to/3accwHF) is a must read.

-Is your organization introducing microservices?
-This book [Building Event-Driven Microservices: Leveraging Organizational Data at Scale](https://amzn.to/3uSxa87) is a fantastic resource on this topic.

-Looking to level up on Rails 6?
-You might like this book: [Agile Web Development with Rails 6](https://amzn.to/3wS8GNA).